The Children’s Park

 • Pop-Up Studios offering free make-and-take crafts

-• Local Heritage Booths featuring cultural demos, games, and educational materials
+• Local Culture Tents featuring cultural demos, games, and educational materials

 • The Jacques Le Moyne Encampment, brought to life by Theater with a Mission, blends hands-on learning with fascinating local history